lilianchi/Credit-Default-Prediction/README.md

 ### Data
 * creditDefault_Train.csv - the training set with 23 attributes and 1 target variable
 * creditDefault_Test_X.csv - the test set with 23 predictors
-* creditDefault_sample_submission.csv - a sample submission file in the correct format
+* creditDefault_sample_submission.csv - a sample submission file in the correct format (Submission files should contain the predicted probability of bankruptcy for each test sample.
+The file should contain a header and have the following format:
+ID, Default
+1,0.01
+2,0.11
+3,0.23
+4,0.63

 ### Data Fields
 * Limit - Credit limit